pytexas/PyTexas2017/app/md/about/code-of-conduct.md

 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.

+**If you believe an individual has violated this Code of Conduct, please email conference@pytexas.org or locate any conference Organizer.**

 Thank you for helping make this a welcoming, friendly event for all.